drummershoujo/game-off-2016/README.md

 If there is a remainder after you divide, the pizza will not be destroyed and will come at you faster.
 See how long you can hold them off!

 ## How to Run
 Open index.html in a web browser.
+OR go to http://charlenejeune.com/maudespizzashop/index.html

 ## How to Play